 This Pork Piccata with Lemon and Capers dish can feed a big family one delicious meal and on the cheap, too!
 Works with chicken, too.

-Now that your meat isn’t so thick, it will cook quicker and will still remain moist and tender.
-Season your pork (or chicken or turkey!) with salt and pepper, and coat with your seasoned flour.
+Now that your pork isn’t so thick, it will cook quicker and will still remain moist and tender.
+Season your pork with salt and pepper, and coat with the seasoned flour.
 You will sauté each cutlet in a hot pan with oil for a couple minutes on each side and then reserve the browned cutlets in your serving dish while you prepare the sauce.

 So don’t let the economy get you down.
 If you are not a Costco or Sam’s club member, your local grocery store and smaller markets are always having sales on chicken breast and pork tenderloins.
 The key to being a smart shopper, is to do a little research and to stock up when those gonga deals show up.

 Don’t eat pork?
-You can make this dish with chicken breasts, too.
+Remember, you can make this dish with chicken breasts, too.

 - 3 lb pork loin